 NATPC M009S Review - A quick summary is at the bottom of this article.

-Price: The Ultimate 8GB version costs £90 in the UK ($98 in US for the 7″ Android 4.0 Tablet which appears to be the closest model currently available – less RAM/storage though).
+Price: The Ultimate 8GB version costs £90 in the UK.
 This is about the lowest price point for an Android tablet with a capacitive screen and with good storage/system RAM.

 Operating System: UK versions of this tablet now come with the up to date Android 4.0 (Ice Cream Sandwich) which is better designed for tablets than the previous Gingerbread (Android 2.3) mobile operating system.